javihertz/javihertz/README.md

 # Hello! 👋 I'm Javi

 Welcome to my GitHub profile.
-I am a Senior Engineering Frontend with more than 9 years of experience doing magic, breaking/fixing stuff, and teaching/learning from/to great teammates ❤️
+I am a Senior Frontend Engineer with over 9 years of experience in creating innovative solutions, troubleshooting and optimizing code, and continuously learning from and mentoring incredible teammates. ❤️

 ## 🚀 Highlighted Projects